+For the security functional requirements

+- FCS_CKM.1/RSA-1,

+- FCS_CKM.1/RSA-2 and

+- FCS_CKM.1/RSA-3

+- FCS_CKM.1/EC-1,

+- FCS_CKM.1/EC-2 and

+- FCS_CKM.1/EC-3

-For the security functional requirements FCS_CKM.1/RSA-1, FCS_CKM.1/RSA-2, FCS_CKM.1/EC-1 and FCS_CKM.1/EC-2 the respective dependency FCS_COP.1/RSA-1 respectively FCS_COP.1/RSA-2 is fulfilled by the TOF
+the respective dependency FCS_COP.1/RSA-1, FCS_COP.1/RSA-2 and FCS_COP.1/RSA-3 is fulfilled by the TOE.
 Again, the respective dependency FCS_CKM.4 has to be fulfilled by the environment because the TOE does not provide this functionality.
 Therefore, the environment shall meet the requirement FCS_CKM.4 as defined in Common Criteria Part 2 [11], section 10.1.

 The cryptographic libraries RSA, EC and the Toolbox library are delivery options, regardless of the version chosen.
 Therefore the TOE may come with free combinations of or even without these libraries.
 In the case of coming without one or any combination of the cryptographic libraries RSA and EC, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).
 The Toolbox is no cryptographic library and provides no additional specific security functionality.
+The Toolbox library is not part of the TOE Security Functionality (TSF).